Diaper Lotion Potion Concentrate

 No tea tree.

-Ingredients: Organic jojoba oil infused with chamomile, calendula, comfrey and witch hazel herbs.
-No preservatives.
+Ingredients: Distilled water, organic jojoba oil infused with chamomile, calendula, comfrey and witch hazel herbs; Cosmocil CQ (same gentle preservative used in contact lens solutions).

 Scroll through the product images to see the label close up.

-Dilute according to package instructions before use.
+This spray is ready to use.
+No premixing needed.
+Shake before using.
 For external use on unbroken skin.
 The safety of this product has not been determined by FDA-approved laboratory testing.
 Handcrafted in the USA.

 Superb for after a poop clean up.
 I wet the wipes first with water and then I spray the wipe.
 A little goes a long way.